 The Biology Teaching Option includes 40 credits of Biology (28-30 credits of basic biology courses, plus 11-12 biology elective credits), supporting Chemistry, Physics, and Mathematics courses, 18 credits in the university Core 2.0, 24 credits of professional preparation, and Student Teaching.
 Biology electives must include 8 credits of advisor-approved upper division credits in biological sciences.

-The option in Fish and Wildlife Management is a professional degree program offered for those students who have an interest employment in these Fields.
+The option in Fish and Wildlife Management is a professional degree program offered for those students who have an interest in employment in these fields.
 Study leading toward a bachelor's degree emphasizes basic principles of animal ecology, with considerable work in related fields.
 Students graduating with a bachelor's degree may be qualified for entry-level positions in natural resources management.
 However, the four-year option primarily provides prospective fish and wildlife biologists adequate background for applying to graduate programs, required for most professional positions.
-Read more about the Fish and Wildlife Management Program here.
+Read more about the Fish and Wildlife Management Program.

 The Organismal Biology option provides a rigorous program of study in plant or animal biology at the whole-organism, species, population, and community levels, while allowing students the greatest flexibility in selecting those biology courses which best meet their interests and objectives.
 It accomplishes this by requiring students to select 20 required credits in biology in consultation with their advisor to achieve a personal curriculum.
 In addition, students can use the elective credits to develop strength in a second area which may enhance their prospects of gaining employment with a bachelor's degree or their prospects of acceptance into specialized graduate programs.
 Most professional positions in biology require completion of one or more graduate degrees, and the Organismal Biology Option is excellent preparation for graduate studies.